sivaven/CombinatorialProjectomics/README.md

  Quantification of Distinct Neuronal Projection Patterns from Retrograde Tracing

+This code requires the Java Development Kit (JDK).
+It is recommended that the users install Eclipse IDE, which comes with the latest JDK.

 The following external Java libraries are required (included in lib/):
 - ECJ v23.0
-- Apache Commons Math v3.0
+- Apache Commons Math3 v3.6

 The software is tested on both windows and linux environments using the above libraries.